sieve-project/sieve/docs/demo.md

 ### What is Sonar?

 Sonar is a bug detection tool for finding bugs in kubernetes controllers.
-One of the bug patterns Sonar targets is time-travel bug, i.e., the bug caused by controller experiencing time traveling.
+One of the bug patterns Sonar targets is a time-travel bug, i.e., bugs caused by a controller "going back in time" after restarts.

 ### What is a time-travel bug?

-Time-travel bugs happen when the controller reads stale cluster status from a stale apiserver and behaves unexpectedly.
+Time-travel bugs happen when the controller reads stale cluster state from a *stale* apiserver and behaves unexpectedly.
 Consider the following scenario:

 <img src="time-travel.png" width="80%">

 1. In a HA kubernetes cluster, the controller is connecting to apiserver1.
-Initially each apiserver is updated with the current cluster status `S1`, and the controller performs reconciliation according to the state read from apiserver1.
+Initially each apiserver is updated with the current cluster state `S1`, and the controller performs reconciliation according to the state read from apiserver1.

-2. Now apiserver2's locally cached status gets updated by etcd to `S2`, while apiserver2's does not get updated in time and still holds the stale status `S1` (due to various reasons like network disruption or temporary resouce contention).
+2. Now apiserver2's locally cached status gets updated by etcd to `S2`, while apiserver2's does not get updated in time and still holds the stale state `S1` (due to various reasons like apiserver2 being slow, experiencing a network disruption or temporary resouce contention).

 3. The controller restarts after experiencing a node failure and connects to apiserver2.
-The controller reads stale `S1` and perform reconciliation accordingly.
+The controller reads stale `S1` and performs reconciliation accordingly.
 The reconciliation triggered by reading `S1` again may lead to some unexpected behavior and cause failures like data loss or service unavailability.

 ### How does Sonar work (at a high level)?
-To detect time-travel bugs, Sonar will create the above time travel scenario in a [kind](https://kind.sigs.k8s.io/) cluster to trigger the bug.
-In other words, Sonar perform failure testing by pausing the apiserver and restarting the controller at certain timing to make the controller experience a time traveling.
+To detect time-travel bugs, Sonar will create the above time travel scenario in a [kind cluster](https://kind.sigs.k8s.io/) to trigger the bug.
+In other words, Sonar performs failure testing by pausing the apiserver and restarting the controller at certain timing to make the controller experience time travel.

 The following explains how Sonar detects a time-travel bug in [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator).